iOS 26

 5. Turn Off Automatic Ear Detection

-The Automatic Ear Detection feature of the AirPods seems to cause issues with their connections if they’re not detecting that they are in your ear.
+The AirPods’ Automatic Ear Detection feature seems to cause issues with their connections if they don’t detect that they are in your ear.

 This can cause them to not register as an audio device for your iPhone.
 Turning off the automatic ear detection determines if this feature is causing your issues.